a full view of Building 32 from the soccer fields, showcasing its colorful mural

 • Replacement and upgrades to campus computers are substantially complete.

-• CRAC Unit Replacement: Staff is in the contracting process for the design of new cooling units for the campus data center.
+• CRAC Unit Replacement: Design work for the replacement of the cooling and ventilation systems in the campus data center is underway

 • IT Network Switch Replacement: All campus network switches have been replaced.